 Fr.
 Fortin received his theological education at the Pontifical University of St. Thomas Aquinas (more commonly known as the Angelicum in Rome) and received his licentiate in 1950.
 He received his doctorate from the Sorbonne in 1955.
 Fr.
-Fortin taught at Assumption College in the 1950’s and 1960’s.
+Fortin taught at Assumption University in the 1950’s and 1960’s.
 He left Assumption in 1971 to teach at Boston College, where he founded the Perspectives Program.
 Fr.
 Fortin suffered a stroke in 1997 and retired from active teaching.

 Fr.
 Fortin was an authority in the area of political philosophy and classical Christianity and lectured widely in Europe and America.
 His publications include several books, edited volumes on medieval philosophy and St. Augustine, as well as many articles and reviews that in 1996 were published in three volumes as Ernest Fortin: Collected Essays, edited by Prof. Brian Benestad.